rogerio-romao/tchef/README.md

 So, very simple and at the most basic, the same as using Fetch normaly.
 Except the return is a result type, and the call doesn't need to be wrapped on try/catch.
-If an error occurs, you get `ok: false` and an error message returned to you.
+If an error occurs, you get `ok: false`, a statusCode and an error message returned to you.

 ### Features